-Less than a year after announcing the school's opening, Ashley Pond departed to drive an ambulance for the American Red academic standards.
+Theodore Roosevelt.
 Students of the boarding school, 12 to 18 in age, became members of Boy Scout Troop #22 (the first mounted troop in the United States).
 In addition to academic instruction, the school program included horseback riding, camping, skiing, and hiking.
 Students slept on screened porches year-round except when camping.
-Enrollment at the school peaked at 47 students, and they and the staff were accommodated in a growing inventory of buildings, several of which remain.
+Enrollment at the school peaked at 47 students.
+The staff and students were accommodated in a growing inventory of buildings, several of which remain.